-We consumed less fuel compared to the last reporting year; with the largest reduction being from decreased use of wood.
+We consumed less fuel compared to the last reporting year; with the largest reduction being from decreased use of stationary gasoline & propane used for mobile combustion.

 (7.30.9) Provide details on the electricity, heat, steam, and cooling your organization has generated and consumed in the reporting year.